akinayoola/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 12 is a sceriot to make a directory and with permission 751. task 13 is a script to  changes the group owner to school for the file hello task 14 is a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+task 12 is a sceriot to make a directory and with permission 751. task 13 is a script to  changes the group owner to school for the file hello task 14 is a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. task 15 is a script that changes the owner and the group owner of _hello to vincent and staff respectively.